 In December 2014, the Metropolitan Development and Housing Agency ("MDHA") entered into a lease arrangement pursuant to which MDHA constructed and currently operates an approximately 1,000-space parking facility in Downtown Nashville.
 The lease arrangements obligate MDHA to make annual lease payments of approximately \$2.9 million through 2044.
-The lease payments are payable primarily from parking revenues generated from the parking facility, which are projected to be sufficient revenues to pay the debt.
+The lease payments are payable primarily from parking revenues generated from the parking facility, which are projected to be sufficient to pay the debt.
 In the event of a deficiency, such debt shall be payable from a subordinate pledge of the USD Non-Tax Revenues.
 The obligation of the Metropolitan Government to make the payments on MDHA's outstanding debt is not a general obligation of the Metropolitan Government but rather is required to be paid solely from USD Non-Tax Revenues appropriated by the Metropolitan Government for such payments.

 As of the date of the Official Statement, the Metropolitan Government has not been called upon to make a payment under the MDHA's outstanding debt.
 However, the Metropolitan Government can offer no assurance as to whether there will be future calls on the Metropolitan Government to make a payment under these debt obligations.
-As more fully described in the Official Statement under "RISK FACTORS AND INVESTMENT CONSIDERATIONS - Public Health Emergencies", future tourism traffic could be reduced as a result of the COVID-19 pandemic and in the event of any future pandemic, epidemic or public health emergency.
-This adverse impact may cause an increased likelihood that the Metropolitan Government's USD Non-Tax Revenues will be called upon for the payment of the outstanding debt service relating to these debt obligations of the MDHA.